DevOpsBootcamp/website/source/configuration-management.rst

     packages and writing files.

 Pull Model
-    - When the server being provisioned (node) runs an agent (daemon) that asks a central authority (master) if/when it has any updates that it should run.
+    - The server being provisioned (node) runs an agent (daemon) that asks a central authority (master) if/when it has any updates that it should run.

     - Requires a daemon to be installed on all machines *and* a central authority to be setup.